Frank Beamer: #25 Beamer Jersey

+Frank Beamer Day

-February 4, 2016, was declared "Frank Beamer Day" in the Commonwealth of Virginia by Governor Terry McAuliffe.
-In a ceremony on the steps of the Virginia State Capitol in front of a crowd of Virginia Tech students, faculty, and alumni— including his wife, Cheryl Beamer, government affairs directors, Paul Rice and Harvey Creasey III, and university president, Timothy Sands— Governor McAuliffe presented Beamer with a framed certificate to honor his achievements as the head coach of the Virginia Tech football program.
+February 4, 2016, was declared Frank Beamer Day in Virginia by Governor Terry McAuliffe.
+In a ceremony on the steps of the Virginia State Capitol in front of a crowd of Virginia Tech students, faculty, and alumni—including his wife, Cheryl Beamer, government affairs directors, Paul Rice and Harvey Creasey III, and university president, Timothy Sands—Governor McAuliffe presented Beamer with a framed certificate to honor his achievements as the head coach of the Virginia Tech football program.